 The best ESG funds are the ones that help investors contribute adequately towards sustainable and responsible principles.

-However, this doesn’t mean that investors should ignore the financial gains they receive from their investments.
+However, this doesn’t mean investors should ignore the financial gains they receive from their investments.
 Some of the best ESG funds that provide high returns by supporting sustainable businesses include Vanguard SRIs and ESG funds from the Nuveen umbrella.

 See Related: What is ESG Shareholder Activism?